MicrosoftDocs/m365copilot-docs/docs/declarative-copilot-manifest.md

 ### Conversation starters object

-Conversation starters is an optional JSON object in the manifest.
+The conversation starters object is optional in the manifest.
 It contains hints that are displayed to the user to demonstrate how they can get started using the declarative copilot.

 The conversation starter object contains the following properties: